 That’s why those who are interested in mining will most likely have to be using a full node.
 Full nodes also contribute to the functionality of a network, and the more full nodes that are operating within the network, the more trustless and decentralized the system becomes.

 Those who are beginners should definitely get acclimated with a light client because it’s just going to make your life easier.
 Once you become more experienced, you can switch to a full node.
 Full nodes are the backbone of the network.
 They are tasked with routing, mining, and providing wallet services and can also independently verify transactions.
 Light clients, on the other hand, allow great accessibility and ease of use.

-One more thing worth noting is that the relationship between full nodes and light clients exists because if it did not, then light clients would not be able to connect to the crypto network.
+One more thing worth noting about light node vs full node is that the relationship between full nodes and light clients exists because if it did not, then light clients would not be able to connect to the crypto network.
 This might lead them to use a centralized service instead.

 CaptainAltcoin's writers and guest post authors may or may not have a vested interest in any of the mentioned projects and businesses.
 None of the content on CaptainAltcoin is investment advice nor is it a replacement for advice from a certified financial planner.
 The views expressed in this article are those of the author and do not necessarily reflect the official policy or position of CaptainAltcoin.com